-When you have considerable debt to pay each month, putting 30% of your income towards rent may still be too much.
-While finding a cheaper place to live can help you afford all of your essentials, consider working through debt reduction programs to shrink your monthly debt payments so you can put more money towards where you live.
+When you have considerable debt to pay each month, putting 30% of your income toward rent may still be too much.
+While finding a cheaper place to live can help you afford all of your essentials, consider reviewing and trying to reduce your expenses so you can put your money toward student loans and other debt.

 Tidy up your spending habits

 If you frequently eat out at restaurants, spend money on entertainment, or travel, consider how these expenses affect your monthly budget.
-If you would rather live in a more spacious apartment or more appealing neighborhood, cutting back on these extras can help you afford your new space.
+If you'd rather live in a more spacious apartment or more appealing neighborhood, cutting back on these extras can help you afford your new space.

 Think about where you live